 The present study continues our examination of changes in high school science education pedagogy during a three-year professional development (PD) program using the INSPIRES educative curriculum.
 The Next Generation Science Standards (NGSS) call for the integration of science and engineering through inquiry-based pedagogy that shifts the burden of thinking from the teacher to the student.
 This call is especially challenging for teachers untrained in inquiry teaching and engineering or science concepts.
 The "NSF grant-funded" educative curriculum-materials and PD provided a mechanism for teachers to transform their teaching to meet the NGSS challenges.
 This study followed a longitudinal triangulation mixed methods design.
 Selected lessons were recorded, scored on the Innovation Configuration (ICmap) rubric, and examined for qualitative trends.
 Two teachers were further examined as case studies.
 Results indicated that teachers had begun to transform their teaching, and particular lessons within the "NSF grant-funded" curriculum best facilitated the reform.
 These findings provide insights for structuring PD to make more targeted use of an educative curriculum aligned with intended PD goals.
-PD that supports teachers in implementing a strongly-written engineering educative curricula.
+PD that supports teachers in implementing a strongly-written engineering educative curriculum can allow the transfer of design-based pedagogy into teacher-developed curricula.

-P48: Teachers' Beliefs about the Importance and Value of the NGSS Science Practices Soonhye Park, North Carolina State University Gary W. Wright, North Carolina State University Vance J. Kite, North Carolina State University
+Teachers' Beliefs about the Importance and Value of the NGSS Science Practices Soonhye Park, North Carolina State University Gary W. Wright, North Carolina State University Vance J. Kite, North Carolina State University